 LGBTQ+ Rights and Beauty as Identity

-The LGBTQ+ rights movement has seen beauty emerge as a key element of identity and empowerment.
+The LGBTQ+ rights movement has seen beauty come out as a key element of identity and empowerment.
 From the flamboyant styles of drag culture to the celebration of diverse body types, the LGBTQ+ community has used beauty as a means of self-affirmation.

 The mainstream acceptance of Pride parades and events has allowed individuals to express their identity through beauty in an unapologetic manner.
 Makeup, clothing, and hairstyles have become powerful tools for individuals to assert their identity, challenge stereotypes, and foster a sense of community and empowerment.